Billy McKinney Player Props: Yankees vs. Red Sox

 Billy McKinney At The Plate

-- McKinney has three doubles, a triple and a home run while batting .320.
+- McKinney has three doubles, a triple and a home run while hitting .310.

-- McKinney enters this game on a seven-game hitting streak.
-During his last games, he's hitting .316.
+- McKinney is batting .316 during his last games and is riding an eight-game hitting streak.

-- McKinney has gotten a hit in all seven games this year, with more than one hit once.
+- McKinney has gotten a hit in all eight games this season, with more than one hit once.

-- McKinney has driven in a run in one game this year.
+- He has gone deep in one of eight games, and in 3.4% of his plate appearances.

+- McKinney has picked up an RBI twice this year, but just one in each of those games.

-- He has scored in four games this year (57.1%), but has had no multi-run games.
+- He has scored in four of eight games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.